-- 1. Complete a minimum of 28 semester hours of coursework (600-level and above) with a minimum GPA of 3.20. - Successfully complete a minimum of 3 semester hours of fieldwork. - 3.
+- 1. Complete a minimum of 28 semester hours of coursework (600-level and above) with a minimum GPA of 3.20. - 2.
+Successfully complete a minimum of 2 semester hours of fieldwork. - 3.
 Successfully complete 6 semester hours of EdS Project. - 4.
-Service learning (see p.
-60 for details)
+Complete Service Learning requirement (see p.
+61). - Develop an e-portfolio to showcase his/her work in meeting the professional competencies.